 You can optionally muddle a lime.
 Either way, the key is to use a fresh lime when you craft a Cuba Libre cocktail.

 Measure the rum and pour it into the glass.
-For this step, we recommend using a Japanese jigger to ensure accurate measurements and avoid spillage.
+For this step, we use a Japanese jigger to ensure accurate measurements and avoid spillage.

 Top the glass with Coca-Cola.